ualehosaini/Aqua.StringHelpers/README.md

 # Features and Methods
 ## IsNullOrEmpty
-IsNullOrEmpty is an extension method, equivalent for the traditional `string.IsNullOrEmpty()` static methods.
+IsNullOrEmpty is an extension method, equivalent for the traditional ```C# string.IsNullOrEmpty()``` static methods.
 Returns true if the string examined is null or empty, otherwise returns false.

 ```C#